nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/colour/cat-data.md

 ### RAG (Red/Amber/Green) status

-Colour should not be the only method fo conveying information.
+Colour should not be the only method of conveying information.
 If you are using red to signal 'warning' or 'caution', and green to signal 'approval' or 'correctness' consider addign a symbol to make sure colour-blind users can still understand the message.

 Use additional encoding methods such as symbols or positions to convey meaning: